MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 ### Printing to the standard output

-Unlike python, C++ does not have a built-in way of printing to the terminal!
+Unlike python, C++ does not have a way of printing to the terminal built into the language!
 To do so, you must use an external library.
 Fortunately, the C++ standard contains details about the **C++ Standard Library**, containing many useful functions, including printing.
 This is similar to Python's standard library, however it does not contain as much functionality.

 In order to use features of the standard library, you must `#include` the appropriate files.
 This is conceptually similar to the Python `import`